Anti-psychiatry: Since 1970

 Increased legal and professional protections, and a merging with human rights and disability rights movements, added to anti-psychiatry theory and action.

 Anti-psychiatry came to challenge a "biomedical" focus of psychiatry (defined to mean genetics, neurochemicals and pharmaceutic drugs).
 There was also opposition to the increasing links between psychiatry and pharmaceutical companies, which were becoming more powerful and were increasingly claimed to have excessive, unjustified and underhand influence on psychiatric research and practice.
 There was also opposition to the codification of, and alleged misuse of, psychiatric diagnoses into manuals, in particular the American Psychiatric Association, which publishes the Diagnostic and Statistical Manual of Mental Disorders.

 Anti-psychiatry increasingly challenged alleged psychiatric pessimism and institutionalized alienation regarding those categorized as mentally ill.
 An emerging consumer/survivor movement often argues for full recovery, empowerment, self-management and even full liberation.
 Schemes were developed to challenge stigma and discrimination, often based on a social model of disability; to assist or encourage people with mental health issues to engage more fully in work and society (for example through social firms), and to involve service users in the delivery and evaluation of mental health services.
 However, those actively and openly challenging the fundamental ethics and efficacy of mainstream psychiatric practice remained marginalized within psychiatry, and to a lesser extent within the wider mental health community.

-Three authors came to personify the movement against psychiatry, and two of these were practising psychiatrists.
+Three authors came to personify the movement against psychiatry, and two of these were practicing psychiatrists.
 The initial and most influential of these was Thomas Szasz who rose to fame with his book The Myth of Mental Illness, although Szasz himself did not identify as an anti-psychiatrist.
 The well-respected R D Laing wrote a series of best-selling books, including The Divided Self.
 Intellectual philosopher Michel Foucault challenged the very basis of psychiatric practice and cast it as repressive and controlling.
 The term "anti-psychiatry" was coined by David Cooper in 1967.
-In parallel with the theoretical production of the mentioned authors, the Italian physician Giorgio Antonucci questioned the basis themselves of psychiatry through the dismantling of the psychiatric hospitals Osservanza and Luigi Lolli and the liberation – and restitution to life – of the people there secluded.
+In parallel with the theoretical production of the mentioned authors, the Italian physician Giorgio Antonucci questioned the basis themselves of psychiatry through the dismantling of the psychiatric hospitals Osservanza and Luigi Lolli and the liberation—and restitution to life—of the people there secluded.